Nikolas Cruz: 2022

 Cruz's death penalty trial began July 18, 2022, and was presided over by Judge Scherer.
 On July 27, 2022, prosecutors presented the jurors digital evidence in their investigation.
 Jurors were presented with an 18-page list of search queries from various Google accounts. "how to become a school shooter", "Why I want to kill woman", and "pumped up kicks columbine high school" (a reference to the song "Pumped Up Kicks").
 On August 4, 2022, the prosecution rested its case.
 On August 20, 2022, the Sun Sentinel released drawings written by Cruz in prison, which he had created in May.
 In the drawings, he blamed his ex-girlfriend's new boyfriend for making him do the shooting, who Cruz claimed sexually humiliated him on Instagram before the attack.
-Anthony Montalto III, the brother of victim Gina Montalto, called Cruz a "murdering bastard"; while Michael Schulman, the father of victim Scott Biegel, said that his wish for his 70th birthday was to hear word that Cruz had been killed in prison.
+Tony Montalto and his son Anthony Montalto III, the respective father and brother of victim Gina Montalto, referred to Cruz as a "murdering bastard"; while Michael Schulman, the father of victim Scott Biegel, said that his wish for his 70th birthday was to hear word that Cruz had been killed in prison.

 The defense presented the jurors evidence and expert testimony that Cruz suffered from brain damage and disabilities resulting from his birth mother smoking, drinking alcohol and using various illegal drugs during her pregnancy with him and failure by the state and the school and other sources to get him proper treatment.
-In a rebuttal, an expert witness for the prosecution testified that Cruz faked Fetal Alcohol Syndrome in a psychiatric evaluation and diagnosed him with both antisocial and borderline personality disorder.
+It was also alleged by Cruz that he was repeatedly molested and raped at age nine by a twelve-year-old neighbor.
+In a rebuttal, an expert witness for the prosecution testified that Cruz faked fetal alcohol syndrome in a psychiatric evaluation and diagnosed him with both antisocial and borderline personality disorder.